Carl Ingold Jacobson: Vice crusader

 Jacobson was known as a "vice crusader."
 It was said that Jacobson had earned the enmity of a local racketeer, Albert Marco, by refusing an offer of $25,000 to abandon his investigation of crime.
 "The fearless Jacobson not only declined, but also informed the federal government of Marco's activities, which led officials to fine him $250,000 for tax evasion," Cecelia Rasmussen, a reporter who specialized in historical subjects, wrote for the Los Angeles Times some seven decades later.
+According to a history of the Los Angeles Police Department, Jacobson was "among the first of a long list of critics of the LAPD to be targeted in a new, greatly expanded definition of the enemy.
+No longer were they just Reds, radicals, and union organizers.
+Now they'd also become good, mainstream reformers who were critical of the LAPD and City Hall."